Timtech4u/simpleisbetterthancomplex.com/about.md

 I created this blog to share some of my thoughts and experience about programming.
 To be honest, I'm no Python/Django expert, but we all have something good to share.
 Besides, we learn much more by teaching what we know.

-The name of this blog — if you are familiar with Python probably you already got the reference — was inspired by “The Zen of Python”, created by Tim Peters, which is an [easter egg][the-zen-of-python] that can be found in Python version 2.1.2 or later by typing `import this` in a Python interpreter.
+The name of this blog — if you are familiar with Python probably you already got the reference — was inspired by “The Zen of Python”, created by Tim Peters, which is an [easter egg][the-zen-of-python]{:target="_blank"} that can be found in Python version 2.1.2 or later by typing `import this` in a Python interpreter.

 If you haven't read it yet, take a moment and read it, you won't regret: